kensho-technologies/graphql-compiler/README.md

 Multiple `@filter` directives may be applied to the same field at once.
 Conceptually, it is as if the different `@filter` directives were joined by SQL `AND` keywords.

+Using a `@tag` and a `@filter` that references the tag within the same vertex is allowed, so long as the two not appear on the exact same property field.

 #### Passing Parameters

 The `@filter` directive accepts two types of parameters: runtime parameters and tagged parameters.